officiallysingh/spring-boot-problem-handler/README.md

 but not recommended.
 To be on safer side, it's recommended to keep it `true`, in that case if some message is not found, the message key is taken as its value, which can be updated later into `properties` file, once noticed.

+> [!IMPORTANT]
+Spring boot 3 also provides Problem details support which must not be enabled otherwise it will shadow all `ControllerAdvice`'s provided by this library.
+By default `spring.mvc.problemdetails.enabled` is `false`, so it must not be set to `true`

 ## Problem Properties
 **Following are the configurations** to customize default behaviour of `spring-boot-problem-handler`.